housamz/housamz.github.io/_posts/2015-12-24-design-is-everything-steve-harveys-card.md

 I do actually blame the designer (editor) who printed this card, as it’s way misleading especially if you’re presenting to millions on a stage, within non-regular settings of light.

-This is one suggestion from me on how the card design SHOULD be:
+This is one suggestion from me on how the card design should be:
 ![Card suggested design]({{site.images_url}}2015/12/harvey-card3.png)

 Thanks.